Normal versus optimal — the interval the lab does not print

 The consolidation appears in the American Heart Association statement on cardiovascular-kidney-metabolic health (Ndumele 2023): the operational thresholds for real prevention differ from the classical cutoffs used to diagnose established disease.

 Re-reading labs through the lens of optimal does not require new or expensive equipment.
-It requires a different question.
+It requires a different question — the question I learned to ask after years of seeing patients leave the lab with “tudo normal” stamped on the page and arrive in my office with disease already installed.
 The reading is the same.
 The question is different.

-Excerpt from Chapter 4 of the book ANTES — The Silent Window Between Normal and Optimal.
+Excerpt from Chapter 4 of the book BEFORE — The silent window between normal and optimal — a decade where health is decided.

 - Sniderman AD, Thanassoulis G, Glavinovic T, et al. "Apolipoprotein B Particles and Cardiovascular Disease: A Narrative Review."
 JAMA Cardiol.
 2019;4(12):1287-1295.